NCERT Solutions for Class 7 History Our Pasts – II Chapter 9 – Free PDF Download

 Answer: From about the eighth century, most of the present-day state of Rajasthan was ruled by various Rajput families.
 Stories about Rajput heroes were recorded in poems and songs, which were recited by specially trained minstrels.
 These preserved the memories of heroes and were expected to inspire others to follow their example.
-Ordinary people were also attracted by these stories – which often depicted dramatic situations and a range of strong emotions – loyalty, friendship, love, valor, anger, etc.
+Ordinary people were also attracted by these stories – which often depicted dramatic situations and a range of strong emotions – loyalty, friendship, love, valour, anger, etc.

 6. Why did conquerors try to control the temple of Jagannatha at Puri?

 Answer: Anantavarman, one of the most important rulers of the Ganga dynasty, decided to erect a temple for Purushottama Jagannatha at Puri during the twelfth century.
 Subsequently, in 1230, king Anangabhima III dedicated his kingdom to the deity and proclaimed himself as the “deputy” of God.
-As the temple gained in importance as a centre of pilgrimage, its authority in social and political matters also increased.
-The Mughals, the Marathas and the English East India Company conquered Orissa and attempted to gain control over the temple as they felt that this would make their rule acceptable to the local people.
+As the temple gained importance as a centre of pilgrimage, its authority in social and political matters also increased.
+The Mughals, the Marathas and the English East India Company conquered Orissa and attempted to gain control over the temple, as they felt that this would make their rule acceptable to the local people.

 7. Why were temples built in Bengal?